About the Program

 To be eligible for the program you need to fit the following requirements:

 Language: Have working language of either English or Portuguese and be able to both write and collaborate with local scholars in one of those two languages;

 Education: Have earned a Doctorate from an accredited university or professional school (exceptional doctoral candidates may be considered if the proposed project is part of the thesis project);

 Experience: Have prior research and/or professional experience in a theme related to the proposed project.

-What is the period of the Program?
+What is the period of the program?

-How much is the stipend for the Program?
+Is there any stipend for the Program?